Acromic/bikesharing/README.md

 ## Summary
 The data shows the bike-sharing program to be a solid business.
 True peaks times show exercise and commute to play a factore in the success of the bike-sharing program.
 With early times peaking at 8am and evening times peaking at 5pm and 6pm.
 Gender showing that is more popular amongst males.
-With more advertising and finding further ways to show interest, the future is looks like a good investment.
+With more advertising and finding further ways to show interest, the future looks like a good investment.

 For the full breakdown
 [link to dashboard](https://public.tableau.com/views/challenge14_16530804329350/BikeTrips?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)